Comp Rel Courses – upcoming semester with descriptions and overall

 - Provides demographic and cultural information on people across the globe and communities in the United States in history and today

-These courses analyze why and how beliefs and practices were established – what were the reasons, what were the interactions with other social and/or religious groups, what was the context; they also analyze the impact of the religion on local, national and global stages, including politics, social justice, and conflict.
+These courses analyze why and how civilizational structures and cultural norms were established – what were the reasons, what were the interactions with political, social and/or other religious groups, what was the context and motivation.
+They also analyze the impact of the religion on local, national and global stages, including politics, social justice, and conflict.

-- Global Studies: What traditions are historically and in the present centrally influential in defining the culture of a world region (Africa, Asia, Europe, Middle East)
+- Global Studies: What traditions are historically and in the present centrally influential in defining the culture of a world region (Africa, Asia, Latin America, Europe, Middle East)

 - Social Studies: How personhood (religion, gender, class, social location) and community are defined, enacted and challenged